 Secondary stroke prevention: by Uniting Community and Chronic care model teams Early to End Disparities (SUCCEED) Trial is one of three research projects of the Los Angeles Stroke Prevention/Intervention Research Program in Health Disparities (SPIRP) - a multidisciplinary, collaborative research center funded by the National Institutes of Health (NIH) (U54NS081764).
 The SPIRP center in one of four national centers and is a partnership of Icahn School of Medicine, UCLA, four medical centers in the Los Angeles County safety net system, Healthy African American Families, and representatives from multiple community organizations serving low-income minority communities that span the Los Angeles basin.
 The SUCCEED Trial creates a strong community-based component with community health workers and mobile health technology to create a full-fledged Chronic Care Model intervention that is being tested relative to usual care in 500 patients with a recent stroke seen in the Los Angeles County safety net.
 Having a first stroke increases the chances of having another one, and this risk is greater among racial or ethnic minorities.
 This study is designed to look at how the risk of recurrent stroke can be lowered by on-the-ground community health workers who make home visits and use mobile health technology to teach participants how to do such things as measure their own blood pressure, read food labels, increase their physical activity and take their medications properly.
 This study aims to decrease the chances of having a repeat stroke among a diverse group of adults hospitalized for a stroke in one of four Los Angeles County public health care facilities by:

 Improving Quality and Outcomes of Care for Parkinson's Disease, funded by the Veterans Health Administration through the Parkinson's Disease Research, Education, and Clinical Center at the Greater Los Angeles VA.
-Through a recent VA HSR&D award to Karen Connor (PI), researchers in the program have launched a one-year pilot study to develop the components of a multifaceted care management intervention for Parkinson's disease (PD).
+Through a recent VA HSR&D award, researchers in the program have launched a one-year pilot study to develop the components of a multifaceted care management intervention for Parkinson's disease (PD).
 The products of the pilot study will enable a subsequent large-scale randomized trial of the intervention in the VA.
 This initiative continues a stream of earlier research (Barbara Vickrey, PI; Eric Cheng, co-PI) to development tools to measure the quality of care of patients with Parkinson's disease (PD).
 In these earlier studies, a national workgroup of neurologists was engaged in a systematic process to identify quality indicators for care processes relevant to PD, employing a modified Delphi method.
 This approach identified 29 quality indicators as having high validity and potential value for quality improvement interventions.
 We applied these to investigate determinants of variations in levels of care quality for PD, based on explicit medical record review.
 Findings among a sample of over 400 veterans with PD were that movement disorder specialist involvement was associated with higher adherence to care quality indicators than general neurologist involvement and non-neurologist involvement for treatment of wearing-off and for assessments of falls, depression, and hallucinations.
 There were few disparities by race/ethnicity except for assessment of depression.
 We also found that a generic patient-reported outcome measure was better able to detect change over time than either of two widely-used PD-targeted measures.

 Costs of Care for Multiple Sclerosis, funded by the National Multiple Sclerosis Society, Eric Cheng (PI), Andrew Wilson (co-I).
 Multiple sclerosis (MS) is a complex neurological disorder that can cause a wide set of symptoms.
 The cost-of-illness of MS is high, related to diagnostic testing, acute and long-term care, and drug prices.
 Persons with MS are financially vulnerable to changes in insurance and drug coverage, especially in the era of high-deductible health plans.
 Through analysis of the Medical Expenditure Panel Survey, investigators are examining various indicators of out-of-pocket costs to better describe the economic burden of MS and to improve understanding of how public/insurance policies can alleviate or exacerbate the financial toxicity of MS.